What are Polyatomic Molecules?

 Linear Polyatomic Molecules

 Polyatomic molecules that are linear in shape are known as linear polyatomic molecules.
 The atoms in these linear molecules are arranged in a straight line (at an angle of 180 degrees).
 At the central atom of linear geometry polyatomic molecules, the electron pair has sp hybridization.
-Carbon dioxide (O=C=O) and beryllium hydride H-Be-H are examples of linear electron pair and molecular geometry.
+Carbon dioxide (O=C=O) and beryllium hydride H-Be-H are examples of linear electron pairs and molecular geometry.

 Non-linear Polyatomic Molecules

 Compounds of non-linear polyatomic geometry are known as nonlinear polyatomic molecules.
 This means that the atoms in these molecules aren't organized in a straight line, and the molecules aren't linear.
 The hybridization of the atomic orbitals of the atoms in the molecule determines the shape of these molecules.
 Methane, ozone, benzene, phosphene, and the water molecule are nonlinear polyatomic examples.